jcavera/subjective_time/README.md

 - To start the clock, go to a console in the project directory and type "python __init.py__".
 - There will likely be some errors and some missing libraries, so fix those.
 - For Windows, there's an auto-run batch file.
 To have this run on startup, put a link to that file in the startup directory.

+Oh, and python libraries you'll need (just do a pip install and you'll be fine):

+- numpy
+- Pillow (python imaging libary)
+- python-dateutil
+- juliandate
+- suntime
+- ephem

 That's about it.
 If you are passingly familiar with python, it should be straightforward.
 If not... then do that first I guess?